 - cavity formation;

 - oral cancer.

-A regular dental check-up allows your dentist to find any problems with your teeth well before any serious dental problem has started to embed itself.
+A regular dental check-up allows your dentist to find any problems with your teeth quickly.
+Well before any serious dental problem has started to embed itself.

-Generally visiting your dentist every 6 months suits many people.
-Some people don’t need as many visits as others while they are a few people around who need to see their dentist more often.
-People whose risk of developing a cavity or even gum disease appears relatively high may wish to arrange more frequent visits to their dentist.
+Generally visiting your dentist every 6 months suits most people.
+Some people don’t need as many visits as others.
+While they are a few people around who need to see their dentist more often, people whose risk of developing a cavity or even gum disease appears relatively high may wish to arrange more frequent visits to their dentist.
 The high-risk group could be:

 - women who are pregnant;

 - people who often get cavities occurring or the build up of damaging plaque;

 If you brush and floss twice a day and your teeth are cared for and there is no sign of gum disease or cavity.